Military Frontier

 The establishment of the new defense system in Hungary and Croatia took place in the 16th century, following the election of Ferdinand I as king.
 Six districts under special military administration were established in Hungary and Croatia.
 The Croatian Military Frontier and the Slavonian Military Frontier came under the jurisdiction of the Croatian Sabor and ban.
 In 1627, they were placed under the direct control of the Habsburg military.
 For more than two centuries, they would retain complete civilian and military authority over the area, up to the abolition of the Military Frontier in 1881.

-During the 17th century, the territory was expanded towards the East and new sections were created.
+During the 17th century, the territory was expanded towards the east and new sections were created.
 By then, it stretched from Croatia proper in the west to eastern Transylvania in the east and included parts of present-day Croatia, Bosnia and Herzegovina, Serbia, Romania and Hungary.
 During this period, the defence system was also changed, from a conventional garrison model to one of 'soldier-settler' communities.

 The inhabitants of the area were known as the Grenzer (or frontiersmen).
-They were mostly Croatian, Serbian, German, Vlach and other colonists.
+They were mostly Serbian, Croatian, German, Vlach and other colonists.
 In exchange for land-grants, religious freedom and favorable tax rates, they colonized the area and served as the bulwark for the monarchy against Ottoman incursions.
 Germans had been recruited by Hungary in the late 18th century to resettle and develop the Danube River Valley, and became known as Donauschwaben.
 The military regiments formed by the settlers had a vested reason to stand and fight and were familiar with local terrain and conditions.
 They soon gained a formidable military reputation.

 Background

 The Ottoman wars in Europe caused the border of the Kingdom of Hungary – and subsequently that of the Habsburg monarchy – to shift towards the northwest.
 Much of the old Croatian territory either became Ottoman land or bordered the new Ottoman domain.

 In 1435, in an attempt to strengthen the defences against the Ottomans and Venice, King Sigismund founded the so-called tabor, a military encampment, each in Croatia, Slavonia and Usora.
 In 1463 King Matthias Corvinus founded the banovina of Jajce and Srebrenik, and in 1469 the military captaincy of Senj, modeled after the Ottoman captaincies in the Province of Bosnia.
 All these actions aimed to improve defence, but ultimately proved unsuccessful.
 But, they did lead to development of the Pandur infantry and the Hussar cavalry.

-Vlachs known as "Martolos" and "Voynuks" were the most dangerous military element under Ottomans, while Vlachs and Serbs which fled from the Ottomans in the 15th century had a similar military tradition which Habsburgs begin to use on their side of the border.
-They were joined by some Vlachs from Bosnia and thus under the Habsburgs a special system of land ownership and military organization was created ie Military Frontier.
-This military border was an area of some major war campaigns, but mostly consisted of eternal clashes between the Ottoman Vlachs and the Habsburg Vlachs.
+Soldiers known as "Martolos" and "Voynuks" were the most dangerous military element under Ottomans, while Vlachs and Serbs which fled from the Ottomans in the 15th century had a similar military tradition which Habsburgs began to use on their side of the border.
+Under the Habsburgs a special system of land ownership and military organization was created, i.e. a military frontier.
+This military border was an area of some major war campaigns, but mostly consisted of eternal clashes between the Ottoman and the Habsburg forces.